BlueCrewRobotics/Guidelines-and-Resources/README.md

-# Rules
+# Guidelines
-The rules for software development with the Blue Crew Robotics Team
+The guidelines for software development with the Blue Crew Robotics Team

 ### Important rules:
   - When reviewing someones code be respectful